todatech/csda-lab/lab2/lab2_submission.md

 ## Deployment

-## Link to Shiny App
+## Link to Dash App
-The application is deployed at http://dash.todatech.ca:8050/.
-The code of the application is located on Github.
+The application is deployed at http://dash.todatech.ca:8050/ The code of the application is located on Github.